I am experimenting with Patreon as an alternative framework for discussing and disseminating ideas influenced by my academic background.

 I create written, spoken, and video content on comics and books and focus on a different topic each month.

 PATREON PROJECT #1

-has two parts: a) an essay on Ursula K. Le Guin’s Earthsea cycle in Hungarian and b) an audio / podcast on the same topic in English.
+A two-part project: a) an essay on Ursula K. Le Guin’s Earthsea cycle in Hungarian and b) an audio / podcast on the same topic in English.

 The project is about showing that vulnerability is gradually becoming a central topic of the six books of the cycle.

 I talk about the ethics of vulnerability (which is a key idea in my upcoming book, Comics and the Body), and then I show how this works in the second book of the cycle, The Tombs of Atuan.
 I tried to give many examples and no spoilers.

 The essay is now published!
 Link.